Understanding and Managing Prolapse After Birth

 • age

-Types of Postpartum Prolapse
+Common Types of Prolapse After Childbirth

 There are six types of prolapse, each based on which organ slips out of place into the vagina: